Pelikantapeten/p2-quickmem/README.md

   Created function that clears game-board.
 7. Cards are not re-shuffeling upon restart.
 8. When game is won an endless loop is created.
+9. If you double klick a card it sometimes seems to not turn back.

  [Back to top](#quickmem)